Special Education Needs and Disabilities (SEND)

 How accessible is the school environment?

 Longdendale is a fully accessible school site and has disabled parking and full wheelchair access.
 At the heart of the school is the ASPIRE Centre.
-The Centre offers a nurturing and inclusive environment that is used as a hub for planning and meeting the needs of groups and individual students
+The Centre offers a nurturing and inclusive environment that is used as a hub for planning and meeting the needs of groups and individual learners

 How are parents and young people themselves involved in the school?